shivermetim/public-file-dump/tims-book-wishlists/Priority-SAMARQAND.md

   - [History of Computer Science](#history-of-computer-science)

-# (New)
-- Naipaul, V. S. *An Area of Darkness: His Discovery of India.* Andre Deutsch, 1964.
-- Klimke, Martin, and Joachim Scharloth, editors. *1968 in Europe: A History of Protest and Activism, 1956-1977.* Palgrave Macmillan, 2008.
-- Turse, Nick. *Kill Anything That Moves: The Real American War in Vietnam.* Picador, 2014.
-- Bảo Ninh, and Frank Palmos. *The Sorrow of War: A Novel of North Vietnam.* Riverhead Books, 1996
-- Lederer, William J., and Eugen Burdick. *The Ugly American.* Norton, 1958.
-- Grandin, Greg. *Empire’s Workshop: Latin America, the United States, and the Making of an Imperial Republic.* Picador, 2021.

 # Misc
 - Berger, Sidney E. *The Dictionary of the Book: A Glossary for Book Collectors, Booksellers, Librarians, and Others.* Second edition, Rowman & Littlefield, 2022.
-- Tolkien, J. R. R. *The Collected Poems of J. R. R. Tolkien.* HarperCollins, 2024.

-# Fiction
-- Pynchon, Thomas. *Vineland.* Little, Brown, 1990.
-- Naipaul, V. S. *Guerrillas.* Andre Deutsch, 1975.
-- Solzhenitsyn, Aleksandr Isaevich. *Cancer Ward.* Modern Library, 1983.
-- Greene, Graham. *The Comedians.* Viking Press, 1966.
-- Nguyen, Viet Thanh. *The Sympathizer.* Grove Press, 2015.

 # Indigenous Australia
 - Charles River Editors. *The Aborigines and Maori: The History of the Indigenous Peoples in Australia and New Zealand.* 2018.